 Failure to secure intellectual property rights is one of the most prevalent blunders made by entrepreneurs.
+IP protection is really important for a unique product and should be considered in early stage of operation.
 “If the startup’s business is founded on an innovation, it should seek patent protection as soon as possible.”
 Filing for patent protection will not only inform the startup whether the idea is patentable, but it will also shield the innovation from infringement by competitors.

 Other intellectual property concerns to consider include trademarking your firm name and investigating copyright issues with any material in your company.

 Edward Mellett, Wikijob

 In a sea of responsibilities, startup owners may overlook HR documentation.
 This is one of the common legal mistakes made by startups.
 As you grow your workforce, keep track of documents such as contracts, employee files, complaints, and compensation information.
 You’ll protect yourself and better serve your employees when you make HR a priority.